mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 **Porting Notes:** Consider replacing overrides of `OnWorldLoad` with `ClearWorld` to reset world related data.
 Generally no need to override `OnWorldUnload` anymore.
 Use Unload if you want to fully clean up all memory, but empty lists are nothing to worry about.

 ### [PR 3341](https://github.com/tModLoader/tModLoader/pull/3341): Unify Localized Conditions
-**Short Summary:** Terraria.Recipe.Condition has been moved to Terraria.Condition and can now be applied to more things.
-Recipes, item variants, drops and soon shops.
-Added SimpleItemDropRuleCondition class to help make drop conditions more easily.
+**Short Summary:** `Terraria.Recipe.Condition` has been moved to `Terraria.Condition` and can now be applied to more things.
+Recipes, item variants, drops and shops.
+Added `SimpleItemDropRuleCondition` class to help make drop conditions more easily.
 **Porting Notes:** `Terraria.Recipe.Condition` -> `Terraria.Condition` (tModPorter). `Recipe` parameter removed from condition delegate, since it was almost always unused.
 Custom conditions will have to change from `_ => calculation` or `recipe => calculation` to `() => calculation`